wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 == Description ==

-Carousel horizontal posts content slider allows you to showcase your posts in nice sliding manner.
+Carousel horizontal posts content slider allows you to showcase your posts in a nice sliding manner.
 Slider can be customised in many ways.(category, posts order, Display content length, no of posts, featured image & more).

 = Features of this plugin =
 *   Support all browsers.